csi-lk/csi.lk/src/talks/intro-to-enhancing-developer-productivity.md

 If you follow this mantra, one day, you too will be charging $300 for 20 minutes of easy work

 Thank you

+---

+Bonus!
+My git aliases are available as a [downloadable package named "git goodies" or `gg`](https://github.com/csi-lk/gg)